-2. USB (for standalone Windows 98/ME/2000/XP computers only) If one of your computers does not have an Ethernet port you may choose this option.
+3. USB (for standalone Windows 98/ME/2000/XP computers only)

+Connect via Ethernet is the preferred option.
+If your computer does not have an Ethernet port you may choose this option.
 You must then install a driver to operate the router.
 The drivers are found on this CD.
 To install a driver into Windows, go to the previous menu and click the Modem drivers button.